 HealthMatters Train-the-Trainer Workshop: Becoming a Certified Trainer

 Next Session: December 3, 2014 outside of the Boston, MA area.
-If you are in the Massachusetts area and interseted in attending or if you are a Chapter of The Arc and are interested in hosting an upcoming session, please contact Kerry Mauger at firstname.lastname@example.org for more information.
+If you are in the Massachusetts area and interseted in attending or if you are a Chapter of The Arc and are interested in hosting another upcoming session, please contact Kerry Mauger at email@example.com for more information.

 Audience: Chapter Staff of The Arc and other disability organzations

 Lead Organizations: The Arc national office, University of Illinois at Chicago

 Certified Chapters of The Arc: The Arc of North Carolina, Achieva, The Arc of Massachusetts, The Arc San Francisco, The Arc of New Jersey, Arc of Quinebaug Valley, Stone Belt Arc, AHRC Nassau Country Arc, Advocacy Denver, Arc of Atlantic County, The Arc Gloucester, Gateway Services, Inc., SouthSTAR Services Illinois Chapter, The Arc of Illinois, The Arc of Bryan/College Station, The Arc of Katy, The Arc of San Antonio, The Arc of the Capital Area.

 Audience: Volunteer medical professionals who will conduct HealthMeet® assessments.